Our Art, Architecture & Design

 At Farmers Fishers Bakers, we like to think we’ve created a modern art gallery, and we’ve many artists, architects, and designers to thank for bringing our restaurant to life.

-Blue Cat Traditional, a Brooklyn-based specialty sign company, was commissioned to hand paint our Front Desk Mural.
+Blue Cat Traditional, a Brooklyn-based specialty sign company, was commissioned to hand paint our front desk mural.
 From the moment you walk through our doors, you are greeted by original art, by a lively and amusing dining scene in a farmyard.
 Animals grazing, playing the guitar, sharing and serving food in top hats, this piece embraces all that we are at Farmers Fishers Bakers.
 We are here to lighten your load, add a bit of joyful intrigue to your lives, invite you to share your food, our Fisher’s Tikis, and the tales of the day, all the while enjoying our urban farmhouse.

 Brent Crothers is a Maryland-based artist who has an MFA and BFA from the Maryland Institute College of Art.
 He works with cast-aside industrial materials to explore the balance between what we make and what exists in nature, and thinks we need creative thinking in every aspect of our lives now more than ever.
 Crothers created his Tree-Shovel Sculptures for the restaurant, offering a light and interesting screen between our bar and the larder dining room.
 Gorgeous sculptures individually, their shovel base contrasts with the elegant tree limb “handles,” which cast fanciful shadows on the ceiling, bringing grace and a bit of the outdoors inside.
 We dig the content matter and feel lucky to have Crothers’ talent featured so prominently at Farmers Fishers Bakers.

 Kelly Towles is a Washington, D.C.-based graffiti artist whose commissioned work can be seen in many public areas around town.
 His passion for street art is a great pairing with his desire to make an impact within local communities and people, which he does through partnership with neighborhood revitalization projects and using his spray can to depict how individuals cope with the emotional roller coaster of daily life.
-Regardless of the subject matter, the artist’s background in graffiti art weaves through all of his work, a constant reminder that art is his outlet.
-Towles painted the gigantic American Flag Mural on the wall of the bakery studio, incorporating both spray paint and acrylic to give the flag a worn in, yet modern look.
+Regardless of the subject matter, his background in graffiti art weaves through all of his work, a constant reminder that art is his outlet.
+Towles painted a gigantic American flag mural on the wall of the bakery studio, incorporating both spray paint and acrylic to give the flag a worn in, yet modern look.
 All of our restaurants have an American flag, our nod to our great country and the American soil from which our restaurants and our food is grown.
 With so many ways to pay respect to America, we think Towles’ interpretation of our flag is a particularly good one.

 Novie Trump is an Arizona-based sculptor and installation artist working in ceramic, mixed media, and sound.
 Formally trained in classical archaeology at the University of North Carolina, Trump often returns to archetypical symbols taken from ancient myths and tales in her artwork.
 These symbols are used to express such universal human experiences as love, loss, death, birth, courage, and transformation.
 We commissioned Trump’s Hive & Bees, which can be found on the ceiling in each stall of the women’s restroom, to explore themes of navigation, flight, and home.
 For us, honey bees are at the heart of agriculture, our home base.
-As a farmer-owned restaurant and one that supports an urban apiary at George Washington University and honeybee education through the Sweet Virginia Foundation, we are always looking for ways to represent honey bees.
+As a farmer-owned restaurant and one that supports an urban apiary at The George Washington University and honey bee education through the Sweet Virginia Foundation, we are always looking for ways to represent honey bees.

 GrizForm Design Architects is not your average architecture firm.
 Based in Washington, D.C. with a focus on the hospitality industry, they have been instrumental in our work to build our restaurants as sustainably as we can.
-They have also provided a series of small dioramas of farm scenes and farmers at work – in Farmers Fishers Bakers and Tysons Founding Farmers – that provide continual delight to guests and staff alike, while reminding all of us of our farmer heritage.
-Describing them, and the tiny farmers hard at work carrying “sugar in the raw” packets or standing by corncob silos, or a giant egg frying on the roof of a falling down barn, can hardly do their humor justice.
+They have also provided a series of small dioramas of farm scenes and farmers at work – in Farmers Fishers Bakers and Founding Farmers Tysons – that provide continual delight to guests and staff alike, while reminding all of us of our farmer heritage.
+Describing them, and the tiny farmers hard at work carrying “sugar in the raw” packets or standing by corncob silos or a giant egg frying on the roof of a falling-down barn, can hardly do their humor justice.
 You just have to stop by and check them out for yourself.

 Aesthetic Answers is a design studio run by husband and wife team Scott and Amy Herbert, who combine talented experiential graphics and interior design in creating built environments to help clients tell their stories and showcase their brands.
 They were commissioned to design, fabricate, and install the Geese and the Flying Pig on the wall above the exit, an art piece conceptualized by our in-house team to deliberately add a bit of whimsy to our world.
 We think the flying pig, while slightly hidden amidst his feathered friends, is sure to bring a smile to at least some of our guests’ faces when they discover him.